yacelis/SpriteCloud/README.md

 ## What could be the next steps in the project?
-After seeing the project and automate some scenarios, I think the next step would be to fix the issues with the APIs like the GET/DELETE are not working properly (the test cases might fail sometimes, as the response is not always the right one), from the automation side, we should continue with it, make the existing automation to fail if the calls don't work in the first try (right now it is trying multiple times until the call success) and automate more test cases (more endpoints and negative scenarios).
+After seeing the project and automate some scenarios, I think the next step would be to fix the issues with the APIs like the GET/DELETE are not working properly (the test cases might fail sometimes, as the response is not always the right one), from the automation side, we should continue with it, make the existing automation to fail if the calls don't work in the first try (right now it is trying multiple times until the call succeeds) and automate more test cases (more endpoints and negative scenarios).